This post may include affiliate links. Thank you for your support.

 How much garlic should I use?

 When it comes to garlic, how much you use is all about personal preference and the dish you’re whipping up.
-Take, for instance, guacamole—it won’t need as much garlic as a 40-clove garlic chicken dish, right?
-It’s a flavor game, and you’re the chef!
+For instance, take guacamole—it won’t need as much garlic as a 40-clove garlic chicken dish, right?
+It’s a flavor game, and you’re the chef in the kitchen.

 So, here’s a simple rule of thumb to help you find your garlic groove: